 Multiple studies have been done over the years on the effects of probiotics in people with IBS, but the results are mixed.
 This isn’t surprising, though, as IBS has different causes in different people.
 Larger trials are needed before doctors can be confident enough to prescribe probiotics to people with IBS on a regular basis.

 What research says

 Research and studies done on yogurt and IBS all come up with mixed results.
-For example, a 2011 clinical trial in 122 people with IBS found a probiotic tablet significantly reduced IBS symptoms in 47 percent of participants taking the probiotic after four weeks.
+For example, a in 122 people with IBS found a probiotic tablet significantly reduced IBS symptoms in 47 percent of participants taking the probiotic after four weeks.
 Another study used a combination of probiotics in 30 people with IBS and found that the mixture was considerably better than a placebo pill at improving IBS symptoms, including pain and gas — but not bloating.

-However, one study examined the probiotic in the Activia yogurt brand and found that it failed to benefit 274 participants with IBS and constipation.
+However, one examined the probiotic in the Activia yogurt brand and found that it failed to benefit 274 participants with IBS and constipation.
 Two other studies looked at probiotics in 73 people with IBS and also had negative results.